DataDog/brod/docs/spec.rst

 1. The first offset of every segment file with a modified time less than TIME.
-2. If the last segment file for the partition is not empty and was modified earlier than TIME, it will return both the first offset and the high water mark offset.
+2. If the last segment file for the partition is not empty and was modified earlier than TIME, it will return both the first offset for that segment and the high water mark.
 The high water mark is not the offset of the last message, but rather the offset that the next message sent to the partition will be written to.

 There are special values for TIME indicating the earliest (-2) and latest (-1) time, which will fetch you the first and last offsets, respectively.
 Note that